pedrohpereira74/sadr/README.md

-# :( sadr — snippets + architecture decision records
+# sadr — snippets + architecture decision records

-**Capture code with context.
-Because snippets without a "why" are actually sad.**

 sadr is a CLI tool that blends a snippet manager with Architectural Decision Records (ADR).
 It helps you capture code snippets directly from your clipboard, a file, or git diffs, and guides you to detail the context, decisions, and trade-offs behind that code — or any custom fields your team requires.